What is Hypnotherapy?

 · - Pain and discomfort (in consultation with a healthcare provider)

-Hypnotherapy is generally safe when practised by a qualified professional.
+Hypnotherapy is safe when practised by a qualified professional.
+There has never been a negative side effect in the history of hypnosis and no one has ever been stuck in hypnosis.
+That would be like saying someone became stuck in a conversation; it simply isn’t possible.
 While research into its effectiveness continues, many clients report positive outcomes when using it alongside other wellbeing strategies.

 Disclaimer: Hypnotherapy is a complementary therapy and is not a substitute for medical or psychological treatment.
 Individual results vary.
 It is not used to diagnose, treat, or cure any medical condition.